CaM-Gen:Causally-aware Metric-guided Text Generation: Results

-\subsection{Results}
+\textbf{Control}: We measure target control accuracy against predicted outcome metric in the generated text using fastText classifiers trained on available data.
+The classifiers have test accuracy of $79.8\%$, $81.4\%$, $80\%$ and $79.9\%$ for participation, replies, comment, upvotes counts, respectively.\\ \textbf{Fluency}: We measure the text fluency and the language model quality using perplexity, ROGUE \cite{lin-2004-rouge} and BLEURT \cite{sellam-etal-2020-bleurt} scores.
+The perplexity is a measure of likelihood of the generated sentence on a language model.
+We use a pre-trained GPT-2 model to evaluate text perplexity.
+A lower value is preferred.
+BLEURT is a pre-trained evaluation metric based on BERT \cite{devlin-etal-2019-bert} that provides a robust measure for reference-based text generation.
+We calculate ROGUE and BLEURT scores against reference articles in test data with same keywords and target.

-Comparison against causal and non-causal variants for both CVAE and transformer-based models is shown in shown table \ref{tab:results-quantitative-webhose}.
-A fine-tuned GPT-2 \cite{radford-wu-2018-gpt-2} is used as a baseline with metric token added as a promt.
-We also use the method proposed by \cite{zhao-etal-2017-kgcvae} on our dataset as the baseline CVAE model.
+\section{Results}

-In the transformer architecture, we evaluate the performance with metric added as a guide by manipulating attention, normalisation and embedding layers, trained with {$\mathcal{L}_G$} in equation (\ref{eq:gen_loss}).
-We then introduce the metric loss to add feedback for adhering to target metric, training the model with $\mathcal{L}_G$ + $\mathcal{L}_{metric}$ from equation (\ref{eq:metric_loss}).
-We also experiment with a topic loss similar to metric loss, for better control over the topic of the generated text.
-More formally, the topic loss is defined as
+We compare causal and non-causal variants of the proposed CVAE and Transformer-based models.
+In the Transformer variants, we evaluate the performance with metric added as a guide in embedding, attention, and normalization layers, trained with {$\mathcal{L}_G$} (Eq. \ref{eq:gen_loss}).
+Next, we introduce the metric loss to add feedback for adherence to target metric, training the model with $\mathcal{L}_G$ + $\mathcal{L}_{\operatorname{metric}}$ (Eq. \ref{eq:metric_loss}).
+The final proposed causal model is trained with $\mathcal{L}_G$ + $\mathcal{L}_{\operatorname{metric}}$ + $\mathcal{L}_{\operatorname{causal}}$ (Eq. \ref{eq:causal_loss}).
+For CVAE, non-causal and causal models are trained with $\mathcal{L}_{V_{nc}}$ and $\mathcal{L}_{V_c}$ (Eq. \ref{eq:cvae-non-causal}, \ref{eq:cvae-causal}) respectively.
+We fine-tune a GPT-2 \cite{radford-wu-2018-gpt-2} model with metric token added to the prompt for control, similar to \cite{keskar2019ctrl}, and use it as a baseline.
+We also use the method proposed by \cite{zhao-etal-2017-kgcvae} as the baseline CVAE model.